 In more detail, the script:

-markov_sentence_generator/sentence_generator.pyto generate a title of appropriate length.
+text_generator.py to generate a title of appropriate length.
 Lovecraft's own titles in the corpus that I've analyzed are between 2 and 55 characters, but in the past I've found that allowing for short titles tends to result in very short titles that pop up over and over, so I lengthened the requirement to 40 and 90 characters, which seemed to be about right.
-Since 11 June 2014, the script checks its title against a list of all titles that have been used before, so this is no longer a problem, and from that date the script generates titles of 10 to 70 characters.
+(And since 11 June 2014, the script checks its title against a list of all titles that have been used before, so this is no longer a problem, and from that date the script generates titles of 10 to 70 characters.)

-Note that running this script can actually take quite a while — a minute or more, on my laptop.
+Note that running this script can actually take quite a while — up to a minute, on my laptop.
 This is substantially longer than running the

 Once I'd written the script, I installed it as a